hetida/hetida-designer/docs/workflow_execution/running_workflows.md

-# Running Workflows
+# Running Workflow and Component Revisions

-Every workflow revision, whether in "draft" state or "released", is immediately available for execution through a POST web service endpoint of the hetida designer backend service
+Every transformation revision, whether component or workflow type, is immediately available for execution through the POST web service endpoint

-`/api/workflows/{id}/execute`
+`/api/workflows/execute`

-For example the default docker-compose setup this endpoint can be reached via http://localhost:8080/api/workflows/{id}/execute
+of the hetida designer backend service, whether in "draft" or "released" state.

-Here `{id}` is a placeholder for the workflow revision id.
+For example the default docker-compose setup this endpoint can be reached via http://localhost:8080/api/workflows/execute

 Additionally, the latest released workflow revision of a revision group can be executed through the POST web service endpoint